Constantine Algeria Travel Guide

 Be open to polite conversations in cafes or markets.
 Algerians often show curiosity and friendliness.

-Join day trips that are organized or tours.
-This offers a secure method to meet other travelers and explore.
+Join organized day trips or tours.
+This provides a secure method to meet other travelers and explore.

 Stay in well-regarded hotels with common areas where other guests might congregate.